tuanhiep/mqttjmeter/README.md

 **Message Format** : The type of encoding that you'll encode your data before publish .You can choose Binary Codec, Base64, BinHex or Plain Text
 If you choose Plain Text, you can choose 6 types of charsets : UTF-8, UTF-16, US-ASCII,UTF-16LE, UTF-16BE, ISO-8859-1.
 Of course, you can choose to no encoding too.

+*Option*

-*Add TimeStamp check box:* Add the timestamps to the message.
+**Add TimeStamp check box:** Add the timestamps to the message.
 The timestamps is 8 bytes
-*Add Number Sequence check box:* Add the number sequence to the message.
+**Add Number Sequence check box:** Add the number sequence to the message.
 Example: if you publish 100 messages in your session, the message is numbered from 0 to 99.
 The number sequence field in the message is 4 bytes.
-*Retained check box:* You publish the messages as retained messages or not.
+**Retained check box:** You publish the messages as retained messages or not.
 The retain flag for an MQTT message is set to false by default.
 This means that a broker will not hold onto the message so that any subscribers arriving after the message was sent will not see the message.
 By setting the retain flag, the message is held onto by the broker, so when the late arrivers connect to the broker or clients create a new subscription they get all the relevant retained messages”
-*Quality of service:* Three levels:
+**Quality of service:** Three levels:
 0 : At most once
 1 : At least once
 2 : Exactly once